detekoi/compact-chat-overlay/README.md

 ## Customization Tips

+### Theme Carousel Tips
+- Use the live preview to quickly find themes that match your stream's aesthetic
+- Cycle through all available themes including your AI-generated ones with background images
+- Themes you create with the AI generator appear at the top of the carousel for easy access
+- The carousel preserves your custom settings when switching between themes

 ### AI Theme Generator Tips
 - **Be specific with your prompts**: The more detailed your description, the better the theme will match your vision.
 - **Game-inspired themes**: Try entering game titles like "Stardew Valley," "Elden Ring," or "Valorant".